Vodurden/devbox/README.md

 ===================

     .
-    +-- auto                      Automation scripts used to install and update the devbox +-- config                    All configurations describing my machines +-- machines                Machine specific config.
-Each contains a configuration.nix and any machine-specific configuration files
+    +-- config                    All configurations describing my machines +-- home-manager            Home Manager configuration modules.
+      +-- machines                Machine specific config.
+Each contains a either configuration.nix or home.nix plus hardware configuration and any machine-specific configuration files
-      +-- modules                 All configuration modules.
-Each module may contain both nixos and home-manager configuration
+      +-- nixos                   Nixos configuration modules.
+Modules may also configure home-manager indirectly.
-    +-- machines                  Machine-specific configuration.
-Contains the root-level configuration.nix and home.nix +-- doc                       Documentation
+    +-- doc                       Documentation
-    +-- games                     Scripts to force specific games run on linux +-- nix                       Nix extensions for nixpkgs, nixos and home-manager +-- lib                     Helper functions used by other nix expressions +-- modules                 Custom modules for nixos and home-manager providing missing programs and systems.
-Some of these modules may become PRs to nixos and home-manager if they're useful enough.
+    +-- games                     Scripts to force specific games run on linux +-- nix                       Nix extensions for nixpkgs, nixos and home-manager +-- lib                     Helper functions used by other nix expressions +-- nixos                   Custom modules for nixos providing missing programs and systems.
+Some of these modules may become PRs to nixos if they're useful enough.
-      +-- overlays                Custom overlays for nixpkgs, typically used to merge custom packages into <nixpkgs>
+      +-- home-manager            Custom modules for home-manager providing missing programs and systems.
+Some of these might become PRs to home-manager if they're useful enough.
       +-- pkgs                    Custom packages for nixpkgs
+    +-- nixpkgs                   My local build of `nixpkgs`, as a git submodule

 References